Code-Institute-Submissions/DatumEight-Milestone1/README.md

 ### Acknowledgements

--Matt Rudge for the WhiskeyDrop website, without it this would have been much more difficult
+- Matt Rudge for the WhiskeyDrop website, without it this would have been much more difficult

--the PeerCodeReview on slack provided me with a lot of examples of what the MS1 project should look like and helped me come up with my own ideas
+- the PeerCodeReview on slack provided me with a lot of examples of what the MS1 project should look like and helped me come up with my own ideas

--Bennettpe_alumni for helping me improve the README.
+- Bennettpe_alumni for helping me improve the README.

--@Fabi's milestone one project in peer code review was where i found background attachment in CSS
+- @Fabi's(slack username) milestone one project in peer code review was where i found background attachment in CSS